Stratified sampling and bootstrapping for approximate Bayesian computation: ABC using stratification

-The $f$ function in \eqref{eq_mu-strat-biased}, which is the ABC kernel $K_\delta$ in our context, is evaluated only at the $R_2=\sum_{j=1}^J n_j$ samples.
-Notice in our applications we always set $R_1=R_2$.
+Therefore the $\hat{\omega}_j$ and $n_j$ are obtained independently, so to eliminate the bias that would occur when using the same samples twice.
+The $f$ function in \eqref{eq_mu-strat-biased}, which is the ABC kernel $K_\delta$ in our context, is evaluated only at the summaries simulated when determining the $n_j$.
 We now have all the ingredients needed to compute the approximate ABC likelihood $\hat{\hat{\mu}}_{\mathrm{strat}}$ which, following \eqref{eq_mu-strat-biased}, we define as

-In the next section we show how the two sets of summaries produced via training and testing can be used to produce a likelihood approximation having a smaller variance than $\hat{\hat{\mu}}_{\mathrm{strat}}$, at essentially no additional computational cost.
+In the next section we show how the two sets of summaries produced to determine the $n_j$ and the $\hat{\omega}_j$ can be used to produce a likelihood approximation having a smaller variance than $\hat{\hat{\mu}}_{\mathrm{strat}}$, at essentially no additional computational cost.